graphcore/poprithms/poprithms/notes/memory/chain/Chain.md

 The same is true for **Expands** and **Reduces**.

 Contiguous **SettSamples** can normally be merged.
+Recall that a **SettSample** is a generalized slice operation.
 If both SettSamples can be expressed as slices or subSamples, they can always be merged.
-There are cases hoqever of complex "unfactorizable" Regions which cannot be merged.
+There are cases however of complex "unfactorizable" Regions which cannot be merged.
 The same is true of **SettFillInto**.
 For example, using
 `Slice(Dim, Lower:Upper:Stride)` to denote the special case where a SettSample is a